Heavy-tailed max-linear structural equation models in networks with hidden nodes

 \section{Constructing RMLMs from DAGs with hidden nodes}

-We now investigate the problem presented in Section~\ref{sec:1.1} and motivated by the example of Section~\ref{ex:intro}: given a RMLM $\bsx$ on a DAG $\D$ with $D$ nodes and certain nodes hidden, is it possible to construct a lower-dimensional RMLM on the observed {$d<D$} nodes?
-We now show that under certain assumptions, concentrating on max-weighted paths.} {All proofs are deferred to Appendix~\ref{Ap:ProofsRMLM}.}
+We now investigate the problem posed in Section~\ref{sec:1.1} and motivated by the example of Section~\ref{ex:intro}: given an RMLM $\bsx$ on a DAG $\D$ with $D$ nodes and certain nodes hidden, can we construct a lower-dimensional RMLM on the observed {$d<D$} nodes?
+We shall see that this may be possible under certain assumptions {on the max-weighted paths.} {All proofs are deferred to Appendix~\ref{Ap:ProofsRMLM}.}